pupil-labs/pupil-docs/src/alpha-lab/phone-neon.md

 ### Calculation of gaze metrics on AOIs

-Analyzing eye tracking data can provide valuable insights into user behaviour, but simply looking at visualisations like heatmaps and scanpaths may not always reveal the full story.
+Analysing eye tracking data can provide valuable insights into user behaviour, but simply looking at visualisations like heatmaps and scanpaths may not always reveal the full story.
 This is why we opted for a quantitative analysis of our data as well by calculating gaze metrics, such as [dwell time](/alpha-lab/gaze-metrics-in-aois/#dwell-time) and [time to first contact](/alpha-lab/gaze-metrics-in-aois/#time-to-first-contact).
 These metrics offer tangible and